gabrielacrpacheco/Rainwater-harvesting-feasibility-for-the-utility-and-for-users/README.md

 3) Economic Evaluation (with and without rainwater harvesting);
   - Determination of the amount paid per type of household and for all of them (utility revenue);
   - Determination of the utility expenses for producing the consumed water volume per type of household and for all of them (utility expense);
-  - Determination of economic indicators;
+  - Determination of economic indicators.